allen-joey/packer-ami-ubuntu/README.md

 ## IAM Permissions

-For details on the minimum IAM permissions required to build the AMI, please see the packer docs.
+For details on the minimum IAM permissions required to build the AMI, see the packer docs.

 ## License